pfroysdon/reading_rack/README.md

 - [Linear Algebra and Matrix Theory - Stoll](https://a.co/d/hk3cDtj)
 - [Stochastic Differential Equations - Oksendal](https://a.co/d/dOSaNaP)

-Fun Books when you need some throught challenges.
+Fun Books when you need some thought challenges.
 - [Challenging Problems in Geometry - Posamentier](https://a.co/d/dP50hXo)
 - [Challenging Problems in Algebra - Posamentier](https://a.co/d/aaGaU9D)
 - [The Moscow Puzzles - Kordemsky](https://a.co/d/hzrKeel)